viliRocha/Comparing_Interpreter-s_speed/README.md

 ### Then finally I will compare the execution time between the programming languages, executing each algorithm in each language three times and getting an average between the values to make a graph.

+NB: Some programming languages here, such as Java and JS are not exactly Interpreted, being instead Just in Time Compiled, which means they interpret the biggest part of the code, but some tasks that are more performance demanding like loops are turned into machine code.

 ![first_graph](./src/graph1.png)